Helicity (particle physics): Comparison with chirality

 In this sense, helicity can be contrasted to chirality, which is Lorentz invariant, but is not a constant of motion for massive particles.
 For massless particles, the two coincide: The helicity is equal to the chirality, both are Lorentz invariant, and both are constants of motion.

 In quantum mechanics, angular momentum is quantized, and thus helicity is quantized as well.
 Because the eigenvalues of spin with respect to an axis have discrete values, the eigenvalues of helicity are also discrete.
 For a massive particle of spin S, the eigenvalues of helicity are S, S − 1, S − 2, ..., −S.

 For massless particles, not all of spin eigenvalues correspond to physically meaningful degrees of freedom: For example, the photon is a massless spin 1 particle with helicity eigenvalues −1 and +1, but the eigenvalue 0 is not physically present.

-All known spin-1/2 particles have non-zero mass; however, for hypothetical massless spin-1/2 particles (the Weyl spinors), helicity is equivalent to the chirality operator multiplied by 1/2ħ.
-By contrast, for massive particles, distinct chirality states (e.g., as occur in the weak interaction charges) have both positive and negative helicity components, in ratios proportional to the mass of the particle.
+All known spin-$\tfrac{1}{2}$ particles have non-zero mass; however, for hypothetical massless spin-1/2 particles (the Weyl spinors), helicity is equivalent to the chirality operator multiplied by $\ \tfrac{1}{2}\hbar ~.$ By contrast, for massive particles, distinct chirality states (e.g., as occur in the weak interaction charges) have both positive and negative helicity components, in ratios proportional to the mass of the particle.

 A treatment of the helicity of gravitational waves can be found in Weinberg.

 In summary, they come in only two forms: +2 and −2, while the +1, 0 and −1 helicities are "non-dynamical" (they can be removed by a gauge transformation).